hxj5/scCNASim/docs/manual.rst

 It preprocesses the inputs, including:

 * Check and merge overlapping features in the input feature annotation file.
-* Check and merge overlapping CNV profiles in the input clonal CNV profile file.
+* Check and merge overlapping CNA profiles in the input clonal CNA profile file.